 Back

 You should always ensure you have comprehensive international travel insurance so you’re covered in the event of any illness.
-Our below guide will help you to be informed and stay protected from monkeypox whilst you travel.
+Our below guide will help you to be informed and stay protected from mpox whilst you travel.

-What are the symptoms of monkeypox?
+What are the symptoms of mpox?

 • high temperature and fever